 An updated avoided cost study, AESC 2024 was completed in February 2024.
 This will be used in the benefit-cost model for 2025 and will influence the finding of Cost Effectiveness.

-The company is contemplating a revision to the rate and bill impact analysis, consistent with insights about bill impacts shared by the PUC during the 2024 Plan proceedings.
-Further updatesUupdates to this analysis will influence the assessment of Prudency.
+The company is proposing a revision to the rate and bill impact analysis, which are a factor in the standard of prudency, consistent with insights about bill impacts shared by the PUC during the 2024 Plan proceedings.
+Rate and Bill impacts are currently described in Section 6.4.2 and Tables E-11 and G-11.

 6.2 Cost Effectiveness